Accomplished, determined, courageous and enterprising.

-Needless to say, first information on a resume is personal information.
+Needless to say, first information on a resume is your personal information.

 We have observed many candidates showcase all kinds of details in this section.

-According to the recent trends in resume industry, 3 rules in the personal details section of a sales and marketing head resume is enough:-
+According to the recent trends in resume industry, 3 rules in the personal details section of a sales and marketing head resume are enough:-

 - Do not write full address.
 Just the city and country is enough.